frenicadsouza/CSCI323PROJECT/README.md

 This repository consists of the following files to help understand the project better:
 - Datasets- Machine A October, Machine A November, Machine B October and Machine B November.
 (Folder- Dataset)

 - Conducting foundational data analytics on the two top-performing locations to evaluate overall sales performance and category trends.
-(CSCI323 Data Analytics (1).ipynb)
+(CSCI323 Data Analytics (1).ipynb) (Shane)

 - Identifying peak and non-peak sales periods and predicting demand levels by product category using classification machine learning algorithms to have a better understanding of consumer behaviour and validate top-selling categories.(Classification_v1_2.ipynb)(Kai Wong)